CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     ```
     **NOTE**: If you are using the certificate upload as part of your setup, you **must** disable cert-manager by setting `enabled: false`.
 You also must set `frontendCrt` to a value.
 It will be mounted as `cluedin-frontend-crt` on `cluedin-server`.
 This secret name cannot change.

-1. With all the secrets and certificates now done, the last step is to mount, map, and synchronise the secrets to kubernetes.
+1. With all the secrets and certificates now done, the last step is to mount, map, and synchronize the secrets to Kubernetes.

     For every key under `secretProviderClass`, a new secret provider will be created with the same name with `-sync` appended.
     This gives you the flexability to have secrets to share the same lifecycle as an application, or to use a singular pod to synchronise the secrets.